 Apple Programming Language:

-Because Apple dominates the mobile industry, application programmers must make their software compatible with Apple's technology.
-This course teaches students technical skills necessary to write applications for Apple devices.
+Because Apple dominates the mobile industry, application programmers must make their software compatible with Apple’s technology.
+This course teaches the necessary technical skills to write applications for Apple devices.

 As the popularity of mobile gaming grows, learners need to understand gaming fundamentals.
-Students combine game theories with technical abilities to create games users enjoy.
+Students learn how to combine game theories with technical abilities and create games that users enjoy.

 Information Security Fundamentals:

-A basic understanding of information security helps graduates create trustworthy applications.
-This course provides foundational knowledge necessary to create safe programs.
+Graduates with a basic understanding of information security ensure the trustworthiness of applications.
+This course provides the necessary knowledge to create safe programs.

 Ethical and Legal Issues in IT: